 There is power in silence.
 You don’t need to fill a silence.

-Silences can help slow down a conversation and allow the people talking time to think and reflect before responding.
+Silences can help slow down a conversation and allow the person who is talking time to think, and reflect, before responding.

 Silence is an important part of communicating.